ItzSomebody/stopdecompilingmyjava/decompiler-tool-bugs/Entry-009/Entry.md

 # Entry-009
-Inserts a try-catch block which catches everything.
+Inserts a try-catch block with a handler type of null (used to implement finally keyword).
 It will always delegate the control flow into a specific region of code.

 ## Procyon
-Procyon does not recognize the non-javac-like use of a null catch type (used to implement the finally keyword).
+Procyon does not recognize the non-javac-like use of a null catch type.
 This results in inaccurate code due to the exception not being handled correctly.

 #### Scoring
 Consistency: 10